kay-a11y/aftermark/README.md

 | -------------------------- | ------------------------ |
 | ![Before](demo/demo_eq.jpg) | ![After](demo/demo_clean_eq.jpg) |

+This was scraped from a third party.
+The snow-pattern fingerprint of the original user still lingers beneath the surface.

 ## Output

 * All files saved as `.jpg` with `quality=40` and `optimize=True`